An hour virtual training sponsored by ExxonMobil PNG, operator of PNG LNG Project had participants from nine media organisations.

 Public Relations and Media Manager of PNG Chamber of Mines & Petroleum, Neville Choi, thanked journalists and reporters for taking the time to participate in the training and thanked ExxonMobil PNG for its continued support in this area.

-Choi said, “We hope to strengthen our links and mutual understanding of how the resource sector works in our country and if anything for the purpose of informing our people.”
+“We hope to strengthen our links and mutual understanding of how the resource sector works in our country and if anything for the purpose of informing our people.”

 The training provided the participants with skills to develop social media content, guiding principles and tactics to engage effectively on their social media channels.